TomatorCZ/RemoteControllersOverInternet/Docs/UsersManual.md

 ![](Images/Message.PNG)

 Classes, which inherits *ControllerEvent*, can be sent to client or can be received from client.
-Classes, which inherits *ControllerEvent*, have to define new *TryDecode* method.
+Classes, which inherits *ControllerEvent*, have to define a new *TryDecode* method.

 ![](Images/HandlMessage.PNG)

 There are other types of messages.
 Configuration message is a special message to get to know receiving point about how to decode incoming message.
 You just connect some id with Type class, which represent class of ControllerEvent or their children, and send it.
 From now, client can read this type of message with this ID.
-You can not send other type of message with the ID.
+You can not send an other type of message with the ID.
 But you can change it by another configuration message.

 #### Client side

-You will start with Blazor web assembly project.
+We will start with Blazor web assembly project.
 In other to server can send **WASM** to client browser, you have to copy bin folder to Server side app with all static files (*wwwroot*).

 ![](Images/Files.PNG)